 the most important thing is that all dishes are absolutely D – E – L – I – C – I – O – U – S!

 We think that Thanksgiving is about being with family and friends, having a good time, sharing a good laugh and spending quality time together.
 Therefore, we usually don’t opt for a restaurant-style 8-course menu to be exhausted right before the holidays.
 We make our favorite delicious recipes and then enjoying having family and friends over.

 Are you ready for the list of our FAVORITE Vegan Thanksgiving Recipes?
 Here we go.

 Our favorite Vegan Thanksgiving Appetizer is these gorgeous and delicious Cream Cheese Veggie Pinwheels.
 They are such an easy and stunning appetizer that they are the FIRST things to go every time.
 Veggie loaded and quick to make.
 What else do you need?

-If you can’t eat soy or don’t like tofu, don’t to worry, make this 5-minute Oil-free Hummus instead.
-We love them both and usually make 2 batches, one with cream cheese, one with hummus as our daugther prefer the one with hummus.
+If you can’t eat soy or don’t like tofu, don’t worry, make this 5-minute Oil-free Hummus instead.
+We love them both and usually make 2 batches, one with cream cheese, one with hummus as our daughter prefers the one with hummus.
 Who knew… 🙂

 Vegan Thanksgiving Main Dish